anader123/nft-delegation/README.md

 ## Summary

-A minimally simple registry that allows for NFT owners to be able to delegate their ERC-721 tokens without having to hand over full control of an NFT.
+A minimally simple registry that allows for NFT owners to be able to delegate their ERC-721 tokens without having to hand over full control of their NFTs.
 A `delegate` is an address that is able to enact some functionality that has been built on top of this contract without having the ability to transfer the delegated NFT.

 -   A delegate can sign data off-chain or submit a transaction on-chain to prove ownership by proxy without being able to transfer the delegated NFT
 -   Only the current NFT owner can set the delegate address